6estates/idp-python/README.rst

     task_result = client.extraction_task.run_simple_task(file=open("[UOB]202103_UOB_2222.pdf","rb"), file_type=FileType.bank_statement)

-Run extraction task: Asynchronous Way
+2. To Extract Fields in Asynchronous Way
 --------------------------------------------------------------------

 If you need to do a batch of files